 Navigate to Snapchat Memories and open the snap you wish to edit.
 Next, tap the three dots and select “Edit Snap.”
-Finally, swipe through the filters till you can get a closer look and representation of what you intend the image to look like.
+Finally, swipe through the filters to get a closer look and representation of what you intend the image to look like.
 Or when the filter disappears altogether.

-In light of the above, we will walk you through a step-by-step guide on achieving this.
-If you do not get the desired result, we still have an alternative for you in this article – a filter remover app.
+In light of the above, we will walk you through a step-by-step guide for achieving this.
+If you do not get the desired result, we still have an alternative for you in this article—a filter remover app.
 Here we go!

 2 Easy Ways To Remove a Snapchat Filter

-Unfortunately, they phased it out just like it ends up with many great features.
+Unfortunately, they phased it out just like it has many great features.
 Users have, however, found a way to work around this, and here’s how.

 Method #1: Readjusting Filters Within the App